 GREENLAND SEA STOCK

-Øigard et al. (2014) used these survey estimates along with historical catch data and reproductive data to model the historical population trajectory of the stock from 1946 to the present.
-This suggests that the stock has declined from about 1.4 million animals in 1946 to less than 100,000 now, and that it will continue to decline even if there is no harvest.
+Øigard et al. (2014) used survey estimates along with historical catch data and reproductive data to model the historical population trajectory of the stock from 1946.
+This suggested that the stock has declined from about 1.4 million animals in 1946 to less than 100,000 now, and that it will continue to decline even if there is no harvest.

 NORTHWEST ATLANTIC STOCK

 Assigning a “status” to a particular stock of animals is a complex and sometimes controversial exercise that requires, among other things, some knowledge of the historical abundance trend of the stock, an assessment of the reliability of that knowledge, and clearly stated management/conservation goals with respect to the stock.
-There is no universal definition of stock status that is used by all organizations and countries.
-It is important therefore to clearly define stock status before an assignment is made.
+Since there is no universal definition of stock status used by all organizations and countries, it is important to clearly define how stock status will be interpreted before an assessment is made.

 For data rich stocks, the framework establishes numerical population reference levels (see below), the most important of which are the precautionary level, for hooded seals set at 70% of the maximum stock size observed (Nmax) and therefore called N70, and the limit level, for hooded seals set at 30% of the maximum stock size observed (N30).
 The abundance levels of these reference points may be species

-specific, and also depend on management objectives for the stock.
+specific and also depend on management objectives for the stock.
 Stocks above N70 are of least conservation concern and management goals can be set to increase, stabilize or decrease the population as long as it stays above N70.
-If a stock is below N30, the stock is considered to be of greatest conservation concern, no harvesting can be allowed, and management must have the goal of increasing stock size to above N70.
-Other reference levels may be set between these two, which may allow limited harvesting but always with the goal of increasing stock size above N70.
+If a stock is below N30, the stock is considered to be of greatest conservation concern so no harvesting can be allowed and management must have the goal of increasing stock size to above N70.
+Other reference levels may be set between these two levels, which may allow for limited harvesting but always with the goal of increasing stock size above N70.

-For data poor stocks, only a limit level is required, below which no harvesting is allowed.
-In addition harvest levels must be set in a more precautionary way which will allow the population to increase towards Nmax.
+For data poor stocks, only a limit level is required, below which no harvest is allowed.
+In addition, harvest levels must be set in a more precautionary way that will allow the population to increase towards Nmax.
 Data poor stocks can become data rich as additional surveys are done and more information about the stock becomes available.

 Other organizations classify the status of stocks in different ways.
 For example, the International Union for Conservation of Nature and Natural Resources (IUCN) uses specific criteria to assign species to one of nine classifications ranging from “Least Concern” to “Vulnerable” to “Extinct”.